Oct 9, 2024

 Cognitive biases can cloud judgment and lead investors to make poor decisions.
 Confirmation bias, for example, occurs when individuals seek out information that supports their existing beliefs while ignoring contradictory evidence.
 This bias can result in an overestimation of the potential success of a particular investment.
 The risk pyramid can help mitigate cognitive biases by providing a structured comparison of different investments, encouraging a more objective evaluation of risk versus reward.

 George Soros, a legendary investor, has spoken about the impact of cognitive biases on market behaviour.
 He noted, “It is not whether you are right or wrong that is important, but how much money you make when you are right and how much you lose when you are wrong.”
-This statement emphasizes the importance of understanding risk and being aware of biases that may lead to financial loss.
+This statement emphasizes the importance of understanding risk and knowing biases that may lead to financial loss.

 Building a Diversified Portfolio